Dugi Otok, Croatia (HR)

 In late summer and Autumn there's abundant pelagic fish: false albacore, dolphin fish, bonito, horsemackerel, tuna.
 This is a great time for light tackle trolling.

-Apart from recreational fishing in Croatia you can also go Cycling, kite surfing, Mountain biking, wine tasting experience, snorkeling & diving, sailing, hiking and much much more.
+Apart from recreational fishing in Croatia you can also go Cycling, kite surfing, Mountain biking, wine tasting experience, snorkeling & diving, sailing, hiking, national park and much much more.

 Enjoy the local food in the hundreds of bars & restaurants of the area.

-You need a fishing license to fish in fresh water and salt water.
-The fishing charters in Croatia normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+You need a fishing license to fish in fresh water, salt water and deep sea fishing in Croatia .
+The fishing charters in Croatia normally have the fishing license included in the price for the day fishing trip, so you don't need to buy one if you're chartering a boat.